50 Ways to Save on Summer Travel

 Traveling with a friend or two can significantly reduce the price when you split the hotel fee, car rental, etc. Married or have a family?
 Travel with another couple or a family with kids the same age to reap the same benefit.

 “Most little kids don’t know the difference between flying to Paris, France and driving to Paris, Texas.
 So if you really want to have fun with the family this summer, explore your own community,” says Jess Ponting PhD and director of the Center for Surf Research at San Diego State University.
 Find some cool hiking spots, visit your local museums, take a bike ride, and pitch up camp for the night, even if it’s in your own backyard.
-These are the best and worst cities for staycations.

 Get your passport now